 Miniature painting is often done in a dedicated space.
 But, for some, working on a hobby may require moving to different rooms or even traveling out of town.
 Do you take your hobbies with on vacation or business trips?
 I’ve heard this is very common.
 Well, if you do, this Ottlite is perfect.

-The Ottlite has a powerfully compact LED array with a maximum brightness of 560 lumens.
+The Ottlite has a powerfully compact LED with a 3 brightness settings.
 The controls on this lamp are touch activated, and allow you to dim the light brightness for whatever your needs may be.
 The overhead light shade opens and closes on a swing pivot for easy use and storage.
-There is a convenient carry handle, of course, for when you need to take the lamp with you.

 The quality of the light is incredible.
 With a CRI of 97, this lamp exemplifies why Ottlite is so highly-regarded.
 The lamp shows colors vividly and accurately, with a smooth and uniform neutral light.